-During an influenza outbreak, LTC facilities should implement daily active surveillance for respiratory illness among all residents and health-care personnel until at least seven days after the last confirmed influenza case occurred.
-Influenza testing should be used to identify any increased incidence of ILI among residents, so that infection control measures can be promptly initiated to prevent the spread of influenza in the facility.
+LTC facilities should implement daily active surveillance for respiratory illness among all residents and health-care personnel.
+Respiratory testing should be used to identify any increased incidence of ILI among residents, so that infection control measures can be promptly initiated to prevent the spread of disease in the facility.